yeouue/yeouue.github.io/_pages/publications.md

 ---
 **J: Journal; C: Conference**

-**Any publication currently under review without a preprint provided will be available in a peer-reviewed manuscript or preprint after the reviewing process, as per the submission requirements of the venues.**
+_Any publications currently under review without a preprint provided will be available in peer-reviewed manuscripts or preprints after the reviewing process, as per the submission requirements by the venues._

 ## 2023 ##
 <ul>